Ready to advance the common good? Enroll now!

 Please consider registering for PA5910: Developing Your Public Service Career, our one-credit class developed especially for you!
-Assistant Director Steph Eiden will be teaching this class, and it is a great way to learn about potential career paths and ensure that you focus on your job or internship search fall semester.
+Assistant Director Amber Bieneck Thom will be teaching this class, and it is a great way to learn about potential career paths and ensure that you focus on your job or internship search fall semester.
 It also helps you to develop the tools you need for your whole career.
 Students find it is a great way to keep themselves accountable to work on their networking or job/internship searches throughout the semester.
-Since Steph is arranging a number of alumni panels, you will also end the class with more than 12 alumni contacts and advice and information from each of them.
-This class is appropriate for both first-year and second-year students from all Humphrey programs.
+Since Amber is arranging a number of alumni panels, you will also end the class with more than 12 alumni contacts and receive advice and information from each of them.
+This class is appropriate for both first-year and second-year students from all Humphrey School programs.
 Register while there is still room and let us know if you have questions.

 Internships provide excellent opportunities for all students and are required for the MHR, MPP, and MURP degrees.
 This internship must be:

 a) a minimum of 200 hours

 b) primarily professional-level work, and

 c) related to the student's academic focus and career goals

 To get ideas for planning your internship or for more information on the requirement, visit our internship FAQ page.
 In addition, you will receive an email in mid- to late August about an internship planning workshop where you can ask questions and learn more about the internship requirement.